Understanding Section 8 Eligibility

 Income Level

 This program is designed to help those who need it most.
 That is why income level plays an important part in eligibility.
 Only low-income applicants will be able to qualify.
-Generally, applicants must earn no more than 50% of the area’s median income (AMI).
 If you want to know what the specific limits are for your area, you can ask your local PHA.
-Some different types of income that you should report on your application include:
+The specific documentation that you will need to provide to prove your income may vary depending on your local PHA.

 Citizenship Status